-Group Project: This will be a 'team' project with the intent that you will work as a group to design and carry out an analysis of an assigned task with the goal of using your skills to solve a problem.
-Because of the need for IRB review of a 'health related project' and the time needed to receive those approvals the project WILL NOT be health related but will involve many of the same approaches that Medical Geography uses to acquire, analyze and interpret data.
+Group Project: This is permitted to be a 'team' project with the intent that you may choose to work as a group to design and carry out an analysis of an assigned task with the goal of using your skills to solve a problem.
+Because of the need for IRB review of a 'health related project' and the time needed to receive those approvals the project WILL ONLY be allowed to be a health related problem if the UF IRB has previously approved the use of the data and the PI provides written approval for its use.
+In this case all project members also must be included on the IRB approval before beginning work.
+Instead, it may be easier to perform a project that involves many of the same approaches that Medical Geography uses to acquire, analyze and interpret data.

 Disclaimer: This syllabus represents the current plans and objectives.
-As the semester progresses, those plans may need to change.
+As the semester progresses and current conditions evolve, those plans may need to change.
 Such changes, will be communicated as soon as possible, are not unusual and can be expected.